biobakery/banocc/vignettes/banocc-vignette.md

 ### Package Features

-The BAnOCC package contains three things:
+The BAnOCC package contains four things:

 -   `banocc_model`, which is the BAnOCC model in the `rstan` format
 -   `run_banocc`, a wrapper function for `rstan::sampling` that samples from the model and returns a list with various useful elements
+-   `get_banocc_output`, which takes as input a `stanfit` object outputted by `run_banocc`, and outputs various statistics from the chains.
 -   Several test datasets which are included both as counts and as the corresponding compositions:

     | Dataset Description           | Counts             | Composition              |